CanSudor95/fitness-website/README.md

+# Welcome

+Welcome to my project, this is my first (kinda) big React Project.

+In this project, I used features that I've learned in the BootCamp program and also feauteres by searching online.

+This is a fitness website, which may have bad design (both UI and UX but please bear with me <3 ) where you can, "login", search filter and choose exercises.

-Libraries that needed to be Installed:
+## Libraries that needed to be Installed:

-react-router-6:
+**react-router-6:**
 npm install react-router-dom@6

-Framer-motion:
+**Framer-motion:**
 npm install framer-motion